shajra/nix-project/doc/project-documenting.md

 If you don't want to evaluate all Org files found, files can be explicitly specified as positional arguments, or the `--exclude` switch can be used to exclude filenames matching a regular expression.

-We can use the `--ignore-environment` of `nix search` to sandbox execution of `org2gfm`.
+We can use the `--ignore-environment` of `nix shell` to sandbox execution of `org2gfm`.
 Sandboxing clears out all environment variables.
 If we want to keep a few, we can use `nix shell`'s `--keep` switch.

 If we want more packages on the path than `org2gfm` we can reference more flake packages.
 Here's an example: